 The Company provides gathering, compression and water handling services under fee-based contracts primarily based on throughput or at cost plus a margin.
 Certain of these contracts contain operating leases of the Company's assets under GAAP.
 Under these arrangements, the Company receives fees for gathering, compression and water handling services.
-The revenue the Company earns from these arrangements is directly related to (i) in the case of natural gas gathering and compression, the volumes of metered natural gas that it gathers, compresses and delivers to natural gas compression sites or other transmission delivery points, (ii) in the case of fresh water services, the quantities of fresh water delivered to its customers for use in their well completion operations, (iii) in the case of wastewater treatment services performed by the Company prior to idling of the Clearwater Facility (as defined below) in September 2019, the quantities of wastewater treated for its customers, (iv) in the case of other fluid handling services provided by third parties, the third-party costs the Company incurs plus 3% or (v) in the case of other fluid handling services performed by the Company, a cost of service fee based on the costs incurred by the Company.
+The revenue the Company earns from these arrangements is directly related to (i) in the case of natural gas gathering and compression, the volumes of metered natural gas that it gathers, compresses and delivers to natural gas compression sites or other transmission delivery points, (ii) in the case of fresh water services, the quantities of fresh water delivered to its customers for use in their well completion operations, (iii) in the case of other fluid handling services provided by third parties, the third-party costs the Company incurs plus 3% or (iv) in the case of other fluid handling services performed by the Company, a cost of service fee based on the costs incurred by the Company.
 The Company recognizes revenue when it satisfies a performance obligation by delivering a service to a customer or the use of leased assets to a customer.
 The Company includes lease revenue within revenues by service.
-See Note 7-Revenue.
+See Note 5-Revenue.